WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Ex1Task1" />
 #### Task 1: Creating a New Virtual Machine ####

-In this task you will use the Quick Create VM creation option to provision a virtual machine to be customized.
+In this task you will use the Quick Create Virtual Machine creation option to provision a virtual machine to be customized.

 1. Log in to the Windows Azure portal: https://manage.windowsazure.com using your Microsoft Account.